crossplane/crossplane/design/design-doc-agent.md

       usually not the case.
 For example, in some cases an element of an array in spec is late-inited for bookkeeping the IP and removing this causes its controller to provision new ones each time.
-* Migration from a Helm chart that has a few `Deployment`s and a `StatefulSet` for DB is harder.
+* Making existing application bundles like Helm charts are harder.
-  * You actually need to change each and every element to be in a `KubernetesApplicationResource` as well as `StatefulSet` of DB with a DB requirement CR.
+  * You actually need to change each and every element to be in a `KubernetesApplicationResource` in order to deploy them to a cluster that's different than where Crossplane itself runs.
+  * For example, you'd like change only the `StatefulSet` in the Helm chart with `MySQLInstanceRequirement` to use Crossplane for DB provisioning but you have to change each resource to be a template in a `KubernetesApplicationResource` if you'd like to use the `Secret` of `MySQLInstanceRequirement` in the remote cluster.
 * Operation experience.
 This is related to the first point.
 If you have an app using OAM, or some other app model, then you always have that intermediate proxy of workload CRs.
 You're losing on some value that these models provide because of that proxy and in some cases it could be functionally detrimental.

 Surely, it has its own advantages as well.
 For example, you can manage all of your apps from single point via `KubernetesApplication`s targeting the right clusters.
-But as we see more usage patterns, we're more convinced that the thing users want to manage from a single central point is infrastructure (including policy, audit etc) but not necessarily applications.
+But as we see more usage patterns, we're convinced that the current mechanics do not provide the experience users would like to have.

 ## Proposal